 - Lifestyle Segments: Reach customers based on shopping patterns and interests

-- Remarketing: Target customers who viewed your products but didn’t purchase
+- Remarketing: Target customers who viewed your products but didn’t purchase, with new 30-day window options

 - Similar Product Audiences: Reach shoppers who viewed products similar to yours

-According to Amazon Advertising Statistics, campaigns using audience targeting see a 40% higher conversion rate on average.
+According to Amazon Advertising’s 2025 Q2 Report, campaigns using audience targeting now see a 48% higher conversion rate on average (up from 40% in 2024), with the new Purchase Behavior Segments showing the strongest performance.

 Common Beginner Mistakes to Avoid